myrootfs/myrootfs/README.md

 ---

-The easiest way to test your container is to utilize myrootfs' LXD integration. **NOTE**: Your container does _not_ have too be built against your host's architecture.
-Myrootfs will automatically setup LXD to use QEMU's usermode emulation in combination with `binfmt_misc` module in the kernel to transparently run foreign architecture binaries.

-To use it, you need the following packages installed on your host
+The easiest way to test your container is to utilize myrootfs' LXD integration.
+To use it, you need the following packages installed on your host system:
-system:

 - LXD.
 Pretty self-explanatory.
 - Statically linked QEMU Usermode binaries.
 Only the statically linked variety will do, as that will be the only native binary in the root filesystem.
-- Kernel support for `binfmt_misc`, with an entry mapping the foreign architecture to the static qemu binary.
+- Linux kernel support for `binfmt_misc`, with an entry mapping the foreign architecture to the static qemu binary.

+> **NOTE**: Your container does _not_ have too be built against your
+> host's architecture.
+Myrootfs automatically sets up LXD to use QEMU
+> usermode emulation in combination with Linux `binfmt_misc` support,
+> to transparently run foreign architecture binaries.

 On Debian derivatives (e.g. Ubuntu), this should get you there: